mattwaite/sportsdatabook/_book/01-intro.md

 You will see that the notebook adds a lot of text for you.
 It tells you how to work in notebooks -- and you should read it.
 The most important parts are these:

 To add text, simply type.
-To add code you can click on the *Insert* button on the toolbar or by pressing *Cmd+Option+I* on Mac or *Ctl+Option+I* on Windows.
+To add code you can click on the *Insert* button on the toolbar or by pressing *Cmd+Option+I* on Mac or *Ctl+Alt+I* on Windows.

 Highlight all that text and delete it.
 You should have a blank document.
 This document is called a R Markdown file -- it's a special form of text, one that you can style, and one you can include R in the middle of it.
 Markdown is a simple markup format that you can use to create documents.
-So first thigns first, let's give our notebook a big headline.
+So first things first, let's give our notebook a big headline.
 Add this:

 `# My awesome notebook`